Home / Coffee knowledge / Good water for coffee – the ultimate coffee water guide

 What is good coffee water?

-Good water for brewing coffee is very soft.
-Soft water has a low amount of dissolved and decomposed minerals.
+Good water for preparing coffee is very soft.
+Soft water has absorbed a low amount of dissolved and decomposed minerals.

-"Soft" refers to "hardness".
-For coffee preparation, we are mainly interested in two quantities: total hardness and alkalinity.
+"Soft" refers to "hardness."
+For coffee preparation, we are mainly interested in two values: total hardness and alkalinity.

 • Total hardness = Magnesium Mg+2 and Calcium Ca2+